It is so hard to sort out what bat facts are true and which are myths. Bats are one of our favorite animals yet they are so misunderstood.

 Help save bat habitat in your community by planting bat-friendly gardens and avoid disturbing them in their natural habitat which often includes caves.

 Get involved in local conservation groups that protect bats.
-Or become a member of Merlin Tuttle’s Bat Conservation (we joined at the Partner level).
+Or become a member of Merlin Tuttle’s Bat Conservation.

-Most important, become a bat advocate and join us in spreading the word of all the wondrous things bats do for our planet.
+Most importantly, become a bat advocate and join us in spreading the word of all the wondrous things bats do for our planet.
 We love bats and hope you now do too!